-While many families may prefer a formal graduation ceremony, with what we know about children's development, we understand that such ceremonies can be stressful and scary for children so young.
-For this reason, rather than treat these big end-of-the-year transitions as a graduation ceremony, we welcome them as an opportunity to celebrate our relationship with your child(ren) and with you.
-This approach is more low-key and less formal, but in the long run we believe it will be more meaningful because the focus is on the experiences and accomplishments of each of your children and of you.
-It is with this purpose and in this spirit that we will be offering the following activities at the end-of-the-year events:
+While we know many families may prefer a formal graduation ceremony, with what we know about children's development, we understand that such ceremonies can be stressful and scary for children so young.
+Forsthis reason, rather than treat these big end-of-the-year transitions as a formal graduation ceremony, we welcome them as an opportunity to celebrate our relationship with your child(ren) and with you.
+This approach is more low-key and less formal, but in the long run we believe it will be more meaningful because the focus is on the experiences and accomplishments of each of your children.
+The teachers collaborate and create a song, poem or skit to represent their classroom.
+The ceremony is only an hour long and it's typically held after program hours.